Mathewrean/DevTown_Assignment/README.md

 # Simple Nmap Bash Scanner

 ## Overview
 This is a beginner-friendly automated network scanning tool using **Nmap** and **Bash scripting**.
-It performs a series of basic scans on a target IP address or domain and saves the results in a structured format.
-Ideal for students or cybersecurity beginners looking to understand how network reconnaissance is done.
+It performs a series of basic scans on a target domain and saves the results in a structured format.

 ## Features
 - Accepts a target IP or domain.